diablodale/dp.docs/docs/_max/methods/firmware.md

 Firmware version query and update for supported sensor devices.

+Some sensors may spontaneously report bootloader version warnings.
+The manufacturer is responsible for their warnings and recommendations.

 :memo: Network devices may be very slow for all `firmware` actions.

 ## Version